SimonEnsemble/PorousMaterials.jl/README.md

 box.reciprocal_lattice # rows are reciprocal lattice vectors
 ```

-You can replicate a box as follows:
+Replicate a box as follows:
 ```julia
 box = replicate(box, (2, 2, 2)) # new box replicated 2 by 2 by 2
 box.a # 20 Å